 For more information please contact Nick Harding at firstname.lastname@example.org

 Donna Bernard-Carlin, Heather Rolfe and Nick Harding offer a range of training on safeguarding issues.
-The current Safeguarding dates are listed in the download link to the right of this page entitled SAFEGUARDING TRAINING DATES SPRING TERM 2017.
+An additional team of Sessional Tutors will be working alongside them to increase the number of training sessions in the future.
+The current Safeguarding dates are listed in the download link to the right of this page entitled SAFEGUARDING TRAINING DATES.

 If you hold Bishop’s Licence in any role (ordained, a reader, or a licensed lay minister) you must attend Safeguarding training every three years.

-Please follow the link to SAFEGUARDING TRAINING DATES SPRING TERM 2017 where, along with dates, you will see brief details of the courses, who should attend and details of how to book your place.
+Please look at the SAFEGUARDING TRAINING DATES listed in the download link to the right of this page where, along with dates, you will see brief details of the courses, who should attend and details of how to book your place.

-More dates will be added shortly so please keep checking back regularly.
+More dates will be added from time-to-time, so please keep checking back regularly.

 Safeguarding Audit 2016